szgula/UofG_Robotics_TDP/Documentation.md

 ### Choice of ROS and Python as the Technology

-We have chosen ROS because
+We have chosen ROS because...

 We have chosen Python as it is slowly becoming the language of choice for scientific computing.
 Python is also a general purpose language which means, any practice of it comes under the category